-- · Total number of ECRs - Number of ECRs rated as Compliant, Compliant with Improvement Required, Non-Compliant - ECRs rated as Compliant, Compliant with Improvement Required, Non-Compliant related to total number of ECRs (%) - Financial statement restatements involving PIE audits due to material errors - Frequency and impact of accounting errors (that may not result in restatements)
+Audit quality measures - Total number of internal audit quality inspections - Number of internal audit quality inspections rated as Compliant, Compliant with Improvement Required, Non-Compliant - Internal audit quality inspections rated as Compliant, Compliant with Improvement Required, Non-Compliant related to total number of internal audit quality inspections (%) - Financial statement restatements involving PIE audits due to material errors - Frequency and impact of accounting errors (that may not result in restatements)

-Monitoring of Assurance quality

-We recognise that quality in the Assurance services we deliver to clients is key to maintaining the confidence of investors and other stakeholders in the integrity of our work.
+Monitoring of Assurance quality We recognise that quality in the Assurance services we deliver to clients is key to maintaining the confidence of investors and other stakeholders in the integrity of our work.
 It is a key element to our Assurance strategy.

-Responsibility for appropriate quality management lies with the-leadership of PwC Slovakia.
-This includes the design and operation of an effective System of Quality Management (SoQM) that is responsive to our specific risks to delivering quality audit engagements, using the network's QMSE framework.
+Responsibility for appropriate quality management lies with the leadership of PwC Indonesia.
+This includes the design and operation of an effective SoQM that is responsive to our specific risks to delivering quality audit engagements, using the network's QMSE framework.
 The overall quality objective under the QMSE framework is to have the necessary capabilities in our firm and to deploy our people to consistently use our methodologies, processes and technology in the delivery of Assurance services in an effective and efficient manner to fulfil the valid expectations of our clients and other stakeholders.